List of ancient tribes in Illyria: Taulantii

 Taulantii (Ταυλάντιοι) was the name of a cluster of Illyrian tribes.
 The term taulantii is connected with the Albanian word dallëndyshe, or tallandushe, meaning 'swallow'.
 The ethnonym Chelidonioi also reported by Hecateus as the name of a tribe neighboring the Taulantii is the translation of the name Taulantii as khelīdṓn (χελιδών) means "swallow" in Ancient Greek.
 According to Greek mythology Taulas (Tαύλας), one of the six sons of Illyrius, was the eponymous ancestor of the Taulantii.
-They lived on the Adriatic coast of Illyria, between to the vicinity of the city of Epidamnus (modern Durrës in Albania).
-This tribe played an important role in Illyrian history of the 4th-3rd centuries BC, when King Glaukias (ruled 335 – c.
-302 BC) ruled over them.
-This tribe had become bilingual being under the effects of an early Hellenisation.
-Taulantii could prepare mead, wine from honey like the Abri.
+The Taulantii dominated at various times much of the plain between the rivers Drin (Drilon) and Vjosa (Aoös).
+Their central area was the hinterland of Epidamnos-Dyrrhachion, corresponding to present-day Tirana and the region between the valleys of Mat and Shkumbin (Genusus).
+This tribe played an important role in the Illyrian history of the 4th–3rd centuries BCE, when King Glaukias (ruled 335 – c.
+302 BCE) ruled over them.
+Glaukias offered asylum to the infant Pyrrhus of Epirus and maintained ties with him after he became king of Epirus.
+The Abroi, a northern subgroup of the Taulantii, were known to the ancient Greek writers for their technique of preparing mead from honey.